omsf/playbooks-website/content/project/governance/code-conduct.md

      - What protects community members from harm is not the code of conduct itself, but how the community enforces it.
      - A code of conduct may not change anyone’s behavior, but an expectation that the code will be enforced can dissuade people with harmful behavior from participating in the community.
 recommendation: >
       A code of conduct should be the governing document of some enforcement body, such as a safety or inclusion committee.
 The code of conduct should give the enforcement body a clear guide to taking swift, decisive action to prevent harm.
-It should:
+It must:
-		- Define unacceptable behavior
+       - Define unacceptable behavior (because otherwise it can't be enforced)
-		- Provide a clear process for removing individuals from the community to limit the harm they can cause
+       - Provide a clear process for handling individuals who cause harm to the community
 note: Resources:
  - OMSF CoC: https://www.notion.so/omsf/Code-of-Conduct-99f708d9717f4c09aeae069b8319bee4
  - Rosetta Commons CoC: https://rosettacommons.org/about/policies/